-Good morning, Portland.
 Here's your local news at a glance for Wednesday, the 16th of July.

-- ➤ Portland police responded Tuesday at around 12:49 p.m. to a crash at the intersection of Mellen and Sherman Streets—where a 12-year-old riding an electric scooter the wrong way was struck by a 33-year-old driver—and he was transported with serious injuries to Maine Medical Center while the Crash Reconstruction Team is investigating.
-WGME
+Portland police responded Tuesday at around 12:49 p.m. to a crash at the intersection of Mellen and Sherman Streets—where a 12-year-old riding an electric scooter the wrong way was struck by a 33-year-old driver—and he was transported with serious injuries to Maine Medical Center while the Crash Reconstruction Team is investigating.

-- ➤ The Maine Coast Heritage Trust is upgrading trails at Cousins River Fields and Marsh Preserve in Yarmouth to create over a mile of accessible paths with input from Outdoor Access Solutions—designed to help all visitors navigate the area.
-The project is funded by a $500,000 campaign and will open for more explorers soon.
-Portland Press Herald
+The Maine Coast Heritage Trust is upgrading trails at Cousins River Fields and Marsh Preserve in Yarmouth to create over a mile of accessible paths with input from Outdoor Access Solutions—designed to help all visitors navigate the area.

-- ➤ Portland’s athletic field at Back Cove is being upgraded as part of a sewer project and will remain closed for public use until next spring — the field has been raised two feet for flood control — while nearby areas including an obstacle course will open in early September.
-WGME
+Portland’s athletic field at Back Cove is being upgraded as part of a sewer project and will remain closed for public use until next spring — the field has been raised two feet for flood control — while nearby areas including an obstacle course will open in early September.

 The Cedars Leadership Symposium with Howard Fillit, MD